-Today, we explore the benefits of one of my favorite cooking vessels, the classic cast iron pan and why it is a great cooking companion.
+Today I’d like to explore with you the many benefits of one of my favourite types of cookware, classic cast iron pots and pans, and why they are great cooking companions.

 1. Adds iron to your food

 Cast iron cookware retains heat.
-Once a cast iron cookware gets hot, it stay hotter much better than other types of pots.
-So cast iron cookware is ideal for keeping your food warm while preparing other dishes.
+Once cast iron cookware heats up, it stays hot much better than other types of pots and pans; so it is ideal for keeping food warm as you’re preparing other dishes.

 Now that you understand how crazy I am about cast iron cookware, please visit the Simply Native online shop and check out The Iwatetsu cast iron collection to learn more!